-The wattage of your refrigerator alone does not tell you the overall power consumption and it is actually nowhere near what it actually consumes.
-You would need an energy use monitor to determine the cumulative power consumption by plugging the refrigerator in it and leave it for a week.
+The wattage of your refrigerator alone does not tell you the overall power consumption, and it is actually nowhere near what it actually consumes.
+You would need an energy use monitor to determine the cumulative power consumption by plugging the refrigerator in it and leave it for at least a week.
+Preferably a month.
 Multiply the result by four.

 Power Consumption Of Washing Machines

 It is filling that requires less than 20 watts, washing requires a few hundred watts on average because it has to rotate a large heavy barrel full of clothes and soap water, rinsing does as well, this applies to spinning as well because it literally has to spin a large heavy barrel full of clothes and soap water.
 More power is required to move heavier items.

-The only way to determine the actual energy usage of your washing machine is to leave it plugged into an energy use meter for a week.
+The only way to determine the actual energy usage of your washing machine is to leave it plugged into an energy use meter for at least a week.
 A day alone will yield an inaccurate result because people sometimes wash their clothes at random times, and load sizes also vary.

 Power Consumption Of Speakers And Amplifiers

 First: Speakers draw electric current from amplifiers, and then amplifiers draw electric current from your power outlet in turn to facilitate that.